 - Speech 1185

 - Arts, Language, & Philosophy

-- Let your students know from the beginning of the course what the consequences of cheating may be
+- Let your students know from the beginning of the course what the consequences of cheating will be

 - Anticipate the ways students may cheat

 - Do not accuse a student of cheating unless you have a definitive proof!